 Obviously he couldn’t have known it at the time, but those riots marked the beginning of the shah’s end.
 Two people were killed by Iranian police, and 40 days later (the end of the traditional mourning period in Shiʿism) on February 18, protests broke out again, only this time in several major Iranian cities.
 Six people were reportedly killed in those demonstrations, and at the next 40 day mark (March 29), the protests went nationwide.
 The pattern repeated itself again in another 40 days, on May 10, and every 40 days for most of the rest of the year, though after the May 10 demonstrations they began to level off or even diminish a bit.

 Mohammad Reza Shah Pahlavi reacted to these protests with something approaching total bewilderment.
 He clearly hadn’t seen the tension building up in Iranian society, and when it exploded his response was indecisive.
-Already under pressure from US President Jimmy Carter over his human rights abuses and general authoritarianism, he opted not to go completely repressive, but neither did he offer what the protesters seemed to want, which was an immediate return to governance according to the principles of the 1906 Iranian constitution.
+The Shah already believed he was under pressure from US President Jimmy Carter to curb his human rights abuses and general authoritarianism (he was not, actually, but he’d become a little paranoid by this point), he opted not to go completely repressive, but neither did he offer what the protesters seemed to want, which was an immediate return to governance according to the principles of the 1906 Iranian constitution.
 Instead he promised to continue slowly liberalizing the Iranian political system as he’d been doing for the past few years, scheduling a parliamentary election for sometime in 1979.
 Which clearly wasn’t good enough for the protesters.
 Meanwhile, though official policy was to use a light touch with demonstrators (those who were detained were to be quickly released), the shah’s poorly equipped and even more poorly trained security forces kept killing people anyway because they were unable to handle basic riot control.

 Still, things did start to calm down.
 The experts at the CIA determined that there was no risk of an outright revolution in Iran and Washington relaxed accordingly.
 But the demonstrations kicked back into high gear in August, bolstered by large working class and merchant contingents.
 Then, on August 19, a group of what I think could be fairly called terrorists locked the doors to a movie theater in Abadan and set the place on fire.
 They killed 422 people.
 Revolutionary leaders, including Khomeini from exile, blamed the shah and SAVAK for the fire, though there’s copious evidence now suggesting the attackers were revolutionaries of some stripe and possibly Islamist revolutionaries.
 Growing desperate, the shah named Jafar Sharif-Emami as his new prime minister because Sharif-Emami was known to be close to Iran’s religious community.